zzyzek/sandbox/chcha/README.md

 As the merging proceeds, the lower hull snapshot ( $H(t), H _ L (t), H _ R (t)$ ) gets updated, ending at $T _ 1 = {\infty}$.
 The hull snapshots are reset by rewinding them so they're in the $T _ 0$ state for the next iteration of the algorithm.
 This is the "... go back in time to update points" section (lines `95-104`) in the provided code.

+At every step of the merge, we're considering the current left and right event $q _ {\ell} \in Q _ L, q _ r \in Q _ R$ along with the events surrounding bridge points and taking the minimum time event.
+Remember that the bridge possibilities "bleed" into the point list as $(u ^ -, u, u ^ +), (v ^ -, v, v ^ +)$ might not be on the lower hull snapshot but are definitely part of the point list.
+As we walk $Q _ L$ and $Q _ R$, we update the bridge events if they occur first, without advancing our indices into $Q _ L, Q _ R$.
+After all bridge events are updated, then we can make progress on $Q _ L, Q _ R$.
+As we advance in processing $Q _ L, Q _ R$ events, we might get to a point where the bridge events are again the minimum, in which case we repeat the above.